St. Louis develops a reputation as pre-eminent plant science hub

 Some say the region lags behind bigger cities when it comes to access to venture capital.
 Others point to the challenge of getting people to settle down in St. Louis – especially when enticing locales like Boston, San Francisco or San Diego are on the table.
 And there's also the need to make St. Louis a destination for immigrants -- a goal of local civic and political leaders.

-At least one local leader in the field – Sam Fiorello, COO and senior vice president of the Danforth Plant Science Center – says there’s still the challenge of getting the word out to ordinary St. Louisians about what we have now.
+At least one local leader in the field – Sam Fiorello, COO and senior vice president of the Danforth Plant Science Center – says there’s still the challenge of getting the word out to ordinary St. Louisans about what we have now.

-“If you’re to ask someone in South County who’s not an investor, not an innovator, not a scientist, about the Danforth Plant Science Center, they may or may not have heard of it," said Fiorello, who contended St. Louis is the number one place in the world for plant sciences reserach.
+“If you’re to ask someone in South County who’s not an investor, not an innovator, not a scientist, about the Danforth Plant Science Center, they may or may not have heard of it," said Fiorello, who contended St. Louis is the number one place in the world for plant sciences research.
 "It's not a household name."